Managing a particular condition, such as diabetes is not easy since it takes constant work and attention.

 4. Don’t Compare Them to Other People with the Condition

-Wach diabetes patient has its own struggle.
-Yes, we might know someone else, but that doesn’t give us the right to become the expert and make comparisons.
+Each diabetes patient has their own struggle.
+Yes, we might know someone else, but that doesn’t give us the right to become experts and make comparisons.

 5. Don’t Minimize Diabetes